raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 ```

 The available hooks are described below.
 All hook callbacks get the
 plot object as first parameter.
-You can find some examples of defined
+You can find some gfczs of defined
 hooks in the plugins bundled with Flot.

  - processOptions  [phase 1]